 The journey to getting pregnant is different for every person.
-If you’re in the 17.5% of the adult population — roughly 1 in 6 worldwide — that has had problems conceiving after a year of trying, then your next step is to turn to a fertility specialist for assisted reproductive technology (ART).
+If you’re in the 17.5% of the adult population — roughly one in six worldwide — that has had problems conceiving after a year of trying, then your next step is to turn to a fertility specialist for assisted reproductive technology (ART).

 Embarking on a journey towards ART can be a daunting experience, especially for couples who have faced unique challenges such as cancer, partial hysterectomy, or who are LGBTQ+.
 It's important to remember that you are not alone in this journey and that each person's path toward parenthood is unique.